 Credit cards can be a convenient way to manage your finances, but they can also be expensive and risky.
-If you’re deciding whether or not a credit card is right for you, here are some of the main benefits and disadvantages you can weigh up to make your decision.
+Compare the pros and cons of credit cards to decide whether you should get one.

-Some of the perks that come with paying on plastic include:
+Some of the pros that come with paying on plastic include: